Docker security

 What is Route Aggregation?

-Route aggregation, also known as route summarization or supernetting, is a technique used to consolidate multiple network routes into a more concise representation.
+Route aggregation, also known as route summarization or supernetting, is a technique for consolidating multiple network routes into a more concise representation.
 Instead of advertising individual routes, network administrators can advertise a summarized route, which encompasses several smaller routes.
 This consolidation allows routers to make more efficient routing decisions, reducing the complexity of routing tables.

 Benefits of Route Aggregation: